 Late Export for You: Although Stitch & Ai was produced in English, the original English version wasn't released anywhere until its Southeast Asian debut in February 2018.
 Moreso, it didn't see release in any Western country until December 1, 2018, when it was quietly released on the DisneyNow service and app in the United States.

-Missing Episode: The American release of the series excluded the ninth episode "The Phoenix" for reasons unknown.
+Missing Episode: The American release of the series excluded the ninth episode "The Phoenix" for unknown reasons.

 Short Run in Peru: In a bizarre case of this trope, China, which this series was made for and was animated in, got this series first, but the Mandarin Chinese version is actually a dub.
 The English version is the original production (the characters' mouth movements are actually reflective of English speech) and was the basis for the original trailers that first promoted the show in China, but it didn't see release until over ten months after the show's initial debut.
 The American release was held back even further by almost ten more months.

 What Could Have Been: A second season was discussed, but Tony Craig said that Disney was waiting to see ratings from other countries first before they would approve one.
-Since the show has been removed from DisneyNow after about six months, and Disney's likely focusing more on developing the Lilo & Stitchlive-action remake, a second season of this series is most likely never going to happen.
+Since the show received little attention outside of China (with what little attention it did receive being incredibly mixed), was later removed from DisneyNow after about six months, and Disney's likely focusing more on developing the Lilo & Stitchlive-action remake, a second season of this series is most likely never going to happen.